warestack/platform/backend/node-js-express/node-js-express-mongoose/README.md

 ## Required environment variables

-This seed requires the following environment variables:
+This blueprint requires the following environment variables:

 - `PORT` = The port that the node server will be exposed.
 - `MONGO_URI` = The URI that enables the connection to the related Mongo database.

 ## Dependencies

-This seed uses:
+This blueprint uses:

 - [Express.js](https://expressjs.com/): A fast, minimalist web framework for Node.js.
 - [Mongoose](https://mongoosejs.com/): Elegant MongoDB object modeling for Node.js.

 ## Local Development

-This seed uses environment variables for configuration:
+This blueprint uses environment variables for configuration:

 - Make sure to set up your `.env` file by using `.env.example` as a reference.
 - Adjust the values in `.env` as necessary to match your setup.